btakita/philosophy/src/soul.md

 [Soul - Wikipedia](https://en.wikipedia.org/wiki/Soul)

 A Soul is an entity's meta entity.
-It is the system that determines how an entity acts, thinks, feels, etc.
+It is the system that determines how an entity acts, thinks, feels, etc. Related to [Intelligence](./intelligence.md).

 [Animism](http://en.wikipedia.org/wiki/Animism)